Cuberick-Orion/gicp_kitti/ann_1.1.1/ReadMe.txt

 ANN: Approximate Nearest Neighbors
-Version: 1.1.1
+Version: 1.1.2
-Release date: Aug 4, 2006
+Release date: Jan 27, 2010
 ----------------------------------------------------------------------------
-Copyright (c) 1997-2005 University of Maryland and Sunil Arya and David Mount.
+Copyright (c) 1997-2010 University of Maryland and Sunil Arya and David Mount.
 All Rights Reserved.
 See Copyright.txt and License.txt for complete information on terms and conditions of use and distribution of this software.